-Hero: Daniel Hudson.
+Hero: Dakota Hudson.
 6.2 no-hit innings and seven strikeouts.
 There was no way that he was going to get to finish this game–he was at almost 100 pitches when he got pulled–but if it had been more than a 3-0 lead they might have let him finish seven.
 Hudson has had an up and down season and it’ll be interesting to see how he finishes it out.

 Goat: Marcell Ozuna.
 0-4 with two left on.